CloudBeard/aws-cicd-pipeline/README.md

 # AWS Native CICD Pipeline

 This Repo uses all AWS Services to create a cloud native pipeline.
 It can be modified to start including external services.
+The Pipeline is built in various stages.
+The first stage utilizes Terraform validate and tflint, the second stage utilizes Checkov to scan for misconfigurations against best practices, and the third stage is a release stage where the code will be built in production.

 ## Table of Contents
 1. [Step 1](#step-1)